Seeding Resilience in Buffalo, NY

 Who is behind this page and Seeding Resilience

 This web page is the work of the Seeding Resilience coalition in response to the COVID-19 crisis.
-To join the group and contribute to the discussion, join weekly calls every other Wednesday from 12:00-2:00 PM via zoom.
-On June 10, the call will begin at 12:00 PM.
+To join the group and contribute to the discussion, join regular calls via zoom.
+Next call is on August 05 at 12:00 PM.
 If you are joining the call for the first time, feel free to join 15 minutes early (11:45) to learn more about Seeding Resilience and what we’re doing.

 This coalition is comprised of many partners, including food banks, local growers, food distributors and other engaged individuals and organizations, including the UB Food Lab.
 Other partners include: